reTHINK-project/w3c/CGCharter.md

 Scope of Work
 -------------

 This Group works on the specification of a new communication framework called Decentralized Communications which enables trustworthy interoperability among services by using peer-to-peer networks without having to standardize protocols or service APIs.
-Decentralized Communications can be applied on any kind of communication including humanto-human, human-to-things and things-to-things communication.
+Decentralized Communications can be applied on any kind of communication including human-to-human, human-to-things and things-to-things communication.

 The Group also provides a reference implementation to support and validate the specification work.